agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 **Note:** Set a random seed.
 Some steps in machine learning are random and leverage random number generators.
 For example, randomly splitting cohort into training and testing sets.
 To ensure someone else can reproduce your analyses, it is important that this randomness is reproducible.
 You can set a random seed to ensure random number generators are initialized the same way each time.
 This will ensure even the randomness is reproducible.

-**Question #1.
+**Problem #2.
 What is the ratio of ER versus TNBC tumours in the training dataset?
 What is the ratio in the testing dataset?
 How would this differ if we used the non-stratified shuffle strategy?**

 > Flash Update - Logistic regression